 we receive a physicians note that the child may return to school.

-Should your child develop symptoms of illness while at our Program, a staff member will place a call to the parents informing them of their child's condition and requesting that they be picked up.
+Should your child develop symptoms of illness while at our Program, a staff member will place a call to the parents informing them of their child's condition and requesting that s/he be picked up.
 If we are unable to contact either of the child's parents, we will contact the next person listed on the child's Emergency Release Form until we can contact someone who can come a pick up the child.